pytorch/pytorch/docs/source/amp.rst

 .. contents:: :local:

+.. _gradient-scaling:

 Gradient Scaling
 ^^^^^^^^^^^^^^^^

-When training a network in mixed precision, gradients may become too small to represent as ``torch.float16`` values.
-Scaling gradients during backward prevents such underflow.
+When training a network with mixed precision, gradient magnitudes may become too small to represent in ``torch.float16`` regions of the backward pass.
+"Gradient scaling" multiplies outputs by a scale factor ``S``, then invokes a backward pass on the scaled outputs.
+Gradients flowing backward through the network are then scaled by ``S``, which prevents such underflow.
-Scaled gradients are unscaled before being applied.
+Scaled leaf gradients are unscaled (divided by ``S``) before being used to step the parameters.
+Unscaling at the leaves will not incur underflow because the leaves are ``torch.float32``.

 .. autoclass:: AmpScaler
     :members: